Varian Rule

 The Varian Rule holds that "A simple way to forecast the future is to look at what rich people have today; middle-income people will have something equivalent in 10 years, and poor people will have it in an additional decade."
 It is attributed to Google’s chief economist Hal Varian.
 Andrew McAfee first called it "the Varian Rule" in the Financial Times.
-An alternative interpretation put forth by The Guardian writer Evgeny Morozov is that "Luxury is already here – it’s just not very evenly distributed."
+An alternative interpretation, put forth by The Guardian writer Evgeny Morozov, riffing on William Gibson's famous quote about the future, is that "Luxury is already here – it’s just not very evenly distributed."